groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/epub-to-ppt.md

         - icon: "far fa-file-EPUB"
           title: " About EPUB File Format"
           content: |
             Files with .EPUB extension are an e-book file format that provide a standard digital publication format for publishers and consumers.
 The format has been so common by now that it is supported by many e-readers and software applications.
 For example, on Mac OS, the pre-installed Books software provides the support for opening such files.
 In addition, there are a lot of compatible software available for smartphones, tablets and computers.
-EPUB file standards are maintained by the International Digital Publishing Forum (IDPF).
-The version EPUB 3 is also endorsed by the Book Industry Study Group (BISG), a leading book trade association for standardized best practices, research, information and events, for packaging of content.

           link: "https://docs.fileformat.com/ebook/epub/"

     format:
         # format loop
-        - icon: "far fa-file-PPT"
+        - icon: "far fa-file-powerpoint"
           title: " About PPT File Format"
           content: |
             A file with PPT extension represents PowerPoint file that consists of a collection of slides for displaying as SlideShow.
 It specifies the Binary File Format used by Microsoft PowerPoint 97-2003.
 A PPT file can contain several different types of information such as text, bulleted points, images, multimedia and other embedded OLE objects.
 Microsoft came up with newer file format for PowerPoint, known as PPTX, from 2007 onwards that is based on Office OpenXML and is different from this binary file format.
-Several other application programs such as OpenOffice Impress and Apple Keynote can also create PPT files.

           link: "https://docs.fileformat.com/presentation/ppt/"